Josef-Beppe/website_deployment_automation_using_nginx/Ansible/README.md

 # Website Deployment Using Ansible with NGINX
 Implementation of automation using Ansible.
 Program clones a website from specified github repository and runs it on server using NGINX (for testing purposes used localhost).
-Makes it easy to change website location or update website files.
+Makes it easy to change website source or update website files.
 The file structure was made based on the official ansible role directory structure: https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html

 ## How to run